Make 2022 Your Year of Transformation

 Identifying different forms of exclusion

-Inclusive practice in schools starts with looking at what’s not working so far.
+Inclusive education and practice in schools starts with looking at what’s not working so far.
 In order to improve the current situation, leaders must identify existing forms of exclusion.

 Stigma, stereotypes and discrimination must be eradicated to prevent alienation in classrooms.
-This is imperative if educational leaders are to make a real difference to children’s lives and improve inclusion in primary schools, secondary schools and higher education.
+This is imperative if educational leaders are to make a real difference to children’s lives and improve inclusion policy in schools, secondary schools, and higher education.

 Our Inclusive Education master’s course gives educational professionals the knowledge and tools they need to implement fair access to learning.
 Additionally, they will also learn advanced skills for critically evaluating policies for equity, equality and inclusion.